sccn/relica/README.md

 <img src="./images/relica_clusters.jpg" width="400">

-In the figure above, the black dots are individual bootstrap ICs, and red integers IC cluster numbers.
-Yellow dots show ICs closest (in clustering space) to the centroid of each cluster.
-Note the difference in cluster compactness(i.e., IC reproducibility across bootstrap decompositions) for Cluster 2 (left) versus Cluster 7 (right).
+In the figure above, the colored dots are individual bootstrap ICs.
+Here the color represent their belonging to a specific cluster.
+Cluster centroids are represented with dots of the same cluster color as the cluster exemplars but with a black border, and the cluster number is indicated next to it.
+Note the difference in cluster compactness(i.e., IC reproducibility across bootstrap decompositions) for Cluster 2 (left) versus Cluster 25 (right).

 #### Plot type 2: Cluster exemplar maps
 Select the option **Cluster exemplar maps** from the **Plot type** menu in the *pop\_relica_results* window, then press **Plot**.
 A figure like the one below will be displayed.